Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Experiment details

 \section{Experiment details}

-For the baseline model, we used the same U-Net architecture as \cite{buda_brainseg}, and used their pre-trained weights throughout our experiments.
-Notably, this U-Net does not use a ResNet encoder unlike \cite{qu2019_weakly,tian_selfstimulated}, and we get a similar level of accuracy.
-For the CC output branch, two additional 3x3 Conv-BatchNorm-Relu layers are added for better performance.
+We experiment using two baseline methods \cite{qu2019_weakly,guo2021learning} that use different models, losses and coarse labels (for training the segmentation head).
+We duplicate the last two layers of both baseline models to form the CC output branch.

-Each model was trained for 200 epochs using an Adam optimizer with a learning rate of 0.001.
-For all configurations, $\alpha_{V} = 50, \alpha_{C} = 50$.
-We set $\alpha_{P}= 200$ when we do not use $L_{FRW}$, otherwise $\alpha_{P}=100, \alpha_{FRW}=100$.
-Additionally, the threshold for small objects is set to be 5.
-The data was augmented using random resizing, rotations, flips, crops and affine transformations.
+Each model was trained for 150 epochs using an Adam optimizer with a learning rate of 0.001.
+We set $\alpha_{P}=0.5, \alpha_{FRW}=0.5$ when $L_{FRW}$ is used, otherwise $\alpha_{P}= 1.0$.
+The FRW loss is computed using the feature map at the first encoding layer.
+We set our small object threshold at 10, CC confidence threshold at 0.05, heatmap threshold at 0.1 and overlap threshold at 0.5.
+Images were augmented using random resizing, rotations, flips, crops and affine transformations.

-At the testing phase, we set our CC confidence threshold to be 0.1, heatmap threshold to be 0.05 and overlap threshold to be 0.5.
-We found these values to work in general and they did not require much tuning.
-In principle, we can tune these values using our best model on the validation set before testing, but we would like to keep our procedure simple.

-We evaluated our methods on the MoNuSeg (Multi-Organ Nucleus Segmentation) dataset \cite{monuseg} and the TNBC (Triple Negative Breast Cancer) dataset \cite{naylor_TNBC}.
-These datasets are publicly available.
+Following the experimental set-up of \cite{guo2021learning,tian_selfstimulated,yoo2019pseudoedgenet}, we evaluated our methods on two publicly available datasets: the MoNuSeg (Multi-Organ Nucleus Segmentation) dataset \cite{monuseg} and the TNBC (Triple Negative Breast Cancer) dataset \cite{naylor_TNBC}.
 MoNuSeg contains 30 fully-annotated 1000x1000 H\&E stained histology images of different organs.
 TNBC contains 50 fully-annotated 512x512 H\&E stained histology images from different parts of tissue of patients with the same cancer type.
-Following the procedure of \cite{yoo2019pseudoedgenet,tian_selfstimulated}, we perform 10-fold cross-validation on both of them, taking the ratio of training:validation:test to be 8:1:1.
-As computing the object-level metrics is computationally intensive, during cross-validation we compute pixel-level metrics once every 10 epochs and select the model with the best pixel-level F1 score.
+Following the procedure of \cite{guo2021learning,tian_selfstimulated,yoo2019pseudoedgenet}, we perform 10-fold cross-validation on both of them, taking the ratio of training:validation:test to be 8:1:1.